 Grain foods include bread, pasta, noodles, breakfast cereals, couscous, rice, corn, quinoa, polenta, oats and barley.
-These foods give your child the energy he needs to grow, develop and learn.
+These foods give your child the energy they need to grow, develop and learn.

 Grain foods with a low glycaemic index, like wholegrain pasta and breads, will give your child longer-lasting energy and keep them feeling fuller for longer.

 Reduced-fat dairy foods and dairy-free alternatives

 Key dairy foods are milk, cheese and yoghurt.
-These foods are high in calcium and also protein.
+These foods are good sources of calcium and protein.

-In puberty, your child needs more calcium to help him reach peak bone mass and build strong bones for life.
+In puberty, your child needs more calcium to help them reach peak bone mass and build strong bones for life.
 So encourage your child to have different kinds of dairy each day – for example, drinks of milk, cheese slices, bowls of yoghurt and so on.

-If your child doesn’t eat dairy, it’s important for her to eat dairy-free foods that are rich in calcium – for example, tofu, broccoli, nuts, seeds, tinned fish with bones, and calcium-fortified foods like cereal, soy milk and bread.
+If your child doesn’t eat dairy, it’s important for them to eat dairy-free foods that are rich in calcium – for example, tofu, kale, bok choy, nuts, seeds, tinned fish with bones, and calcium-fortified foods like cereal, soy milk and bread.
 Not all dairy alternatives are fortified with calcium, though, so make sure to read food labels.

 These protein-rich foods also have other vitamins and minerals like iron and omega-3 fatty acids, which are particularly important during adolescence:

-- Omega-3 fatty acids from oily fish help with your teenage child’s brain development and learning.
+- Omega-3 fatty acids from oily fish help with your child’s brain development and learning.